AdrianGehrig/Project-Autonomous-Car/Software/PlanB_ArtificialNeuralNetwork/README.md

 ### 1.2.8 [plot_history.py]
 Shows the learning results and saves them to a .png
 ### 1.2.8 [utils.py]
-A helper calass for model.py, that has several training functions in it. e.g. changing the brightness or offset of a frame.
+A helper class for model.py, that has several training functions in it. e.g. changing the brightness or offset of a frame.

 ___